huggingface/transformers/docs/source/en/chat_templating.md

 arguments.
 Be careful, however - we find that in practice this can degrade performance, even for state-of-the-art models.
 We recommend trying to keep your tool schemas simple and flat where possible.

-### Automated function conversion
+### Automated function conversion for tool use

 Although JSON schemas are precise, widely-supported and language-agnostic, they can be a bit verbose, which means that writing them can be annoying.
 Don't panic, though, we have a solution!

-TODO Should descriptions come from the docstrings or the type hints?

-TODO Do we need to define a special format for args in the docstrings?
+TODO Explain function conversion with examples

 ### Arguments for retrieval-augmented generation (RAG)